 Additionally, construction administration involves planning and managing pre-construction and site meetings, processing security reductions and releases, constructability review of proposed designs, checking of DC Credit/reimbursement quantities, ensuring liabilities are minimized, and liaising with other Regional branches to ensure the Region’s infrastructure and the safety of public are being looked after at all times.

-Development Engineering Construction Standards
+Development Engineering Design and Construction Guidelines and Standards

 Development consultants and contractors undertaking work within the Regional Road allowance should consult the following resources: